kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/mongodb.md

 - `observedGeneration`: Specifies the most recent generation observed for this resource.
 It corresponds to the resource's generation, which is updated on mutation by the API Server.

-- `phase`: Indicates whether the role successfully applied to Vault or not or in progress or failed
+- `phase`: Indicates whether the role successfully applied to Vault or not.

 - `conditions` : Represent observations of a MongoDBRole.